 Each chunk is named sequentially, for example, A1.ts, A2.ts, A3.ts…A10.ts, and so on.
 The first letter is the quality type.
-In our case: A is lowest, B is higher than A, C is higher than B…, and so on.
+In our case: A is the lowest, B is higher than A, C is higher than B…, and so on.
 With this knowledge, we look at requests from each client and check them in sequence.
-If their quality changes, for example, A1.ts, B2.ts, A3.ts, we then add it to the rate of fluctuation metric.
+If their quality changes, for example, A1.ts, B2.ts, A3.ts, we add it to the rate of fluctuation metric.

 Get the information you need.
 When you’re ready, chat with us, get an assessment or start your free trial.